 RELAX AND RETREAT

 We would love to give you the opportunity to step out of the demands of everyday life during your stay at Arboyne House.
 Our garden has tranquil spaces to enjoy.
 Stroll along quiet lanes, through unspoilt fields and woodlands.
-In the village you can be pampered at the Pure Beauty salon, enjoy a cream tea at The Strand and try the local Eardisley cider.
+In the village you can be pampered by Love Pamper Company, enjoy a cream tea at The Strand and try the local Eardisley cider.
 Very local attractions include peaceful Brobury House and gardens or you might relax and drift down the River Wye on a canoe.

 Do ask if you are interested in a guided Christian retreat.